 The additional details took me two more days.
 The jump from the base to the final build looks pretty huge, but in fact I added only some stripes of Worbla on the top to highlight edges and added some more ornaments.
 Since I had to apply the details four times (twice on each blade) it helped me a lot to draw all lines with a pen directly on the material and then start with the real detail work.
 Repeating and pretty boring steps like these require a ton of patience and time, so I kept my Netflix account really busy.

 And here is a full step by step!
 I love these kind of collages!
-Check out more in in my Step by Step Collection btw!
+Check out more projects in my portfolio btw!

 So, the blades were now ready for the book, but like I’ve mentioned they still were in need of a real purpose.
 I had to create a costume for them!
 Despite of I really love the design of Malthael, I’ve found a lovely cosplayer who inspired me to go for a female version of him.
 I’m just not really good in design and so I asked my good friend and artist Zach Fischer for a reference of my upcoming costume.
 We talked about my ideas and surprisingly he didn’t need anything more to turn my toughs into an amazing piece of art!